menu

 Demographics

-The citizens of West York have a very low rate of college education: just 9.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of West York has a very low overall level of education: only 9.00% of people over 25 hold a 4-year college degree or higher.

 West York is an extremely ethnically-diverse borough.
 The people who call West York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West York residents report their race to be White, followed by Black or African-American.
 West York also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.19% of the borough’s residents.
 Important ancestries of people in West York include German, English, Irish, French, and Italian.